Your Guide to Vegetarian and Vegan Nutrition and Possible Deficiencies

 - Fermenting (to make sourdough bread and tempeh)

 - Roasting (to toast nuts)

-Best sources of vegetarian zinc
+Best sources of vegan and vegetarian zinc

 You can get small amounts of zinc from plant foods.
 These are the best sources:

 |Crimini mushrooms (5 oz.)||1.56 mg|

 |Adzuki Beans||2 mg|

 Potential Vitamin B12 deficiency for Vegans and Vegetarians

 Vitamin B12 is a water-soluble vitamin.
 It’s needed to make DNA and RNA and to maintain healthy nerve cells.
 B-12 also works with other B vitamins to make red blood cells and produce S-adenosylmethionine (SAM-e).
 Your body needs SAM-e for a healthy immune system and mood).